NorfairKing/template-cli/README.md

 ## Instructions

-To use this template in a new project, choose the name for your project, for example `shelter`.
+To use this template in a new project, choose the name for your project, for example `homeless-shelter`.
 Then use [template-filler](https://github.com/NorfairKing/template-filler) to use the template, like this:

 ```
-template-filler --source /path/to/this/template-cli --destination /path/to/your/shelter --find FooBar --replace Shelter
+template-filler --source /path/to/this/template-cli --destination /path/to/your/homeless-shelter --find FooBar --replace HomelessShelter
 ```

 ### Template overview